godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 Refer to [Appium Capabilities for Real Device Testing](https://wiki.saucelabs.com/display/DOCS/Appium+Capabilities+for+Real+Device+Testing) to update your capabilities if needed.

-**Run the UI test:**
+**Run the test:**
+Let's run the test with the updated configuration.

 ```console
 $ wdio wdio.conf
 ```

 Check the [TestObject Dashboard](https://app.testobject.com/) to make sure the test has run.
 WebDriverIO does not update test labels or results in TestObject Dashboard.
-Here are some references that can help update the test results: <https://github.com/pizzasaurusrex/TestObject> or <https://gist.github.com/rajapanidepu/0e8c0f89671a8a563a7463f8c1ff0413>
+TestObject does not aggregate the test results when run through WebDriverIO, therefore, we have to write some extra code so that your test results are in sync.
+Here are some references that can help with that: <https://github.com/pizzasaurusrex/TestObject> or <https://gist.github.com/rajapanidepu/0e8c0f89671a8a563a7463f8c1ff0413>

 ## Making test results consistent and predictable

 These functional tests are automated and work across multiple service and framework layers.
 These services and frameworks are not synchronous and not consistently responsive, therefore, we have to accomodate intermittent failures.

-When we started to write UI tests and run them as part of CICD, timeouts played a very important role in making sure UI tests were stable.
-We observed that our tests were failing for reasons outside of the test code, such as the device not being ready or the app installation taking a long time.
+When we started to write the UI tests and run them as part of CICD, we observed that the tests were failing for reasons which were not related to the test code itself.
+An example of a symptom of this was that a test would pass in the first run, yet, we would see that same test failing randomly in subsequent runs with no changes made to the test code.

-There are various timeouts in play here at each level of tech stack: WebDriverIO, Mocha/Jasmine, Appium, and Sauce Labs/TestObject.
+There are various timeouts configurations in play here at each level of tech stack: WebDriverIO, Mocha/Jasmine, Appium, and Sauce Labs/TestObject.

 **WebDriverIO timeouts:**
 - `connectionRetryTimeout`: Http request timeouts while trying to connect to Appium server.